Modified Massive Arratia flow and Wasserstein diffusion: Introduction and statement of main results

-In this paper we give a different and very explicit construction of another diffusion process in the probabilities on the real line which shares some crucial features of the Wasserstein diffusion.
-The construction is based on a modification of the so-called Arratia flow of coalescing Brownian motions, which was introduced in~\cite{Arratia:1979} and which was later extensively studied by Dorogovtsev and coauthors~\cite{Dorogovtsev:2004,Dorogovtsev:2014,Dorogovtsev:2007:en,Malovichko:2009,Ostapenko:2010} resp.\ Le Jan-Raimond~\cite{Le_Jan:2004}.
-The modified Arratia flow was introduced in~\cite{Konarovskiy:2010:TVP:en} and is obtained by assigning a mass to each particle and which is aggregated when particles coalesce.
-Secondly, the diffusivity of each particle scales inverse proportional to its mass.
-In~\cite{Konarovskyi:2014:arx} it was shown that such a system can be constructed starting with a (zero mass) particle at each point of the unit interval.
+In this paper we give a different and very explicit construction of another diffusion process in the space of probability measures on the real line which exhibits a similarity to the Wasserstein diffusion as discussed above.
+The construction is based on a modification of the so-called Arratia flow of coalescing Brownian motions, which was introduced in~\cite{Arratia:1979} and which was later extensively studied by Dorogovtsev and coauthors~\cite{Dorogovtsev:2004,Dorogovtsev:2007:en,Dorogovtsev:2014,Ostapenko:2010, Malovichko:2009} resp.\ Le Jan-Raimond~\cite{Le_Jan:2004}.
+As an important extension the Brownian Web~\cite{MR2094432} has also received significant attention in recent studies.

-The resulting model, which we shall call \textit{modified Arratia flow}, can best be described in terms of a stochastic flow of martingales for the motion of the particles.
-Letting $D([0,1], C[0,T])$ denote the Skorokhod space of c\`{a}dl\'{a}g-functions from $[0,1]$ into the metric space of continuous real valued trajectories over the time interval $[0,T]$ {\col and $\leb$ denote Lebesgue measure on $[0,1]$} the main result of~\cite{Konarovskyi:2014:arx} reads as follows. \begin{thm} There is a process $y \in D([0,1], C[0,T])$ such that \begin{enumerate} \item[(C1)] for all $u\in[0,1]$, the process $y(u,\cdot)$ is a continuous square integrable martingale with respect to the filtration
+Our point of departure is another modification of the Arratia flow in~\cite{Konarovskiy:2010:TVP:en} by assigning a mass to each particle, which is aggregated when particles coalesce and which controls the diffusivity of each particle in inverse proportional way.
+In~\cite{Konarovskyi:2014:arx} it was shown for the first time that such a system can be constructed starting with an infinitesimal mass particle at each point of the unit interval, i.e.\ such that the empirical measure of the particles almost surely converges in weak topology to the uniform measure on the unit interval as time tends to zero. -- The resulting model, which we shall call \textit{modified massive Arratia flow (MMAF)}, can best be described in terms of a family of continuous martingales that describe the motion of the particles.
+Letting $D([0,1], C[0,T])$ denote the Skorokhod space of c\`{a}dl\'{a}g-functions from $[0,1]$ into the metric space $(C[0,T], d_\infty)$ of continuous real valued trajectories over the time interval $[0,T]$ with the uniform distance $d_\infty$ and $\leb$ denote Lebesgue measure on $[0,1]$, the main result of~\cite{Konarovskyi:2014:arx} reads as follows. \begin{thm} There is a process $y \in D([0,1], C[0,T])$ such that \begin{enumerate} \item[(C1)] for all $u\in[0,1]$ the process $y(u,\cdot)$ is a continuous square integrable martingale with respect to the filtration

 \item[(C2)] for all $u\in[0,1]$, $y(u,0)=u$;

 \item[(C3)] for all $u<v$ from $[0,1]$ and $t\in[0,T]$, $y(u,t)\leq y(v,t)$;